Mathics3/mathics-development-guide/docs/developing-code/extending/tutorial/hello1.rst

 Python method to call.
 The docstring looks pretty much the same as it would look if you were defining this in Mathmatica.

 For example, let's add a string parameter.
-In Mathics the function might look like this
+In Mathics the function might look like this:

 .. code-block:: mathematica